 A person using an evergreen pipe cleaner to hang a heavy ornaments on a Christmas tree

-These garland ties are a festive solution to hanging all your Christmas decorations.
-Use Artificial Canadian Pine Stem Garland Ties from Amazon to embellish home decor pieces like wreaths, trees, baskets, and so much more.
+Garland ties are the Christmas decorating hacks nobody talks about.
+In short, they’re a festive solution to hanging all your holiday items.
+Use Artificial Canadian Pine Stem Garland Ties from Amazon ($9 for 20) to embellish home decor pieces like wreaths, trees, baskets, and so much more.

 2. Hang Christmas decor with Command hooks to avoid unsightly nail holes.